Written by Vivek Jaiswal | Co-founder, Customer Guru

 Most interestingly, we got a 100% ‘YES’ on “Was improving customer experience one of the key goals in 2015 for your organisation?”
 Given the diversity of our respondents in terms of seniority, geography, and industry, the response to this question led us to the profound realisation that almost every person in an organisation believes that improving customer experience is important.
 With so much emphasis on improving customer experience, it is quite surprising that customer experience is still not being measured in several organisations around the world.
 The single most important step towards improving something is measuring it first.
 One of my friend and mentor in sales, Steli Efti, says

 Let me point you to another interesting finding from our research.
-Almost three-fourth of the respondents strongly agreed that customer experience is a key differentiator for their company.
+Almost three-fourths of the respondents strongly agreed that customer experience is a key differentiator for their company.

 I have been a proponent of the Net Promoter Score® (NPS) as a measure of customer experience and loyalty and our research deepened our belief in that metric.
 At least three times more respondents selected NPS than the respondents who selected CSAT as the metric being used to measure customer experience.
 It shows that the Net Promoter Score has gained immense popularity and is being adopted by not just industry leaders and major brands, but also by small and medium businesses as the go-to scale for measuring customer experience.
 I highly recommend Genroe’s blog: New Insights: Net Promoter Score® Vs Customer Satisfaction for anyone interested in looking at an empirically derived difference between NPS and CSAT.
 Adam draws a very interesting conclusion, which I am sharing for quick reference: